Namibnat/react-webpack-django-config-notes/notes.md

-# My own notes on using React as a front end for my projects
+# My notes: using React as a front-end for Django projects

 ## What is this?